-• The course aims to give students hands - on experience and train them on the concepts of the C-programming language.
+Course Objective: The course aims to give students hands - on experience and train them on the concepts of the C- programming language.

-Course Outcomes: At the end of the course, the students will be able to
+Course Outcomes (CO): At the end of this course, the student will be able to:

 CO1: Read, understand, and trace the execution of programs written in C language.
-(Understand)
+(Understand-L2)

 CO2: Apply the right control structure for solving the problem.
-(Apply)
+(Apply-L3)

-CO3: Develop, Debug and Execute programs to demonstrate the applications of arrays, functions, pointers and files in C. (Apply)
+CO3: Develop, Debug and Execute programs to demonstrate the applications of arrays, functions, pointers and files in C. (Apply-L3)